 Step 1: Cut Burlap

-Start by cutting two pieces of burlap to the exact same size.
-If you have a garden flag already, cut them to about the same size as an existing one.
-Otherwise, estimate what will look good on the hanger that you have.
+Begin by cutting two pieces of burlap to the same size.
+If you already have a garden flag, use it as a reference to cut the burlap pieces to a similar size.
+If you don’t have an existing flag, estimate a size that will look good with the hanger you plan to use.

 Step 2: Paint Burlap Blue & Red

-Paint one piece of burlap in red and blue, sectioned like the American Flag.
-I find that the sponge brushes work best with burlap.
+Paint a piece of burlap red and blue, sectioned like the American flag.
+I find that sponge pouncher brushes work best on burlap.

 Step 3: Mask Of Burlap To Create Stripes